Skip to main content

 Fragrances for People Sensitive to Strong Scents

 Get headaches from most perfumes?
 Overwhelmed by fragrance counters?
 You're not alone, and you're not limited to unscented everything.
-There are gentle, well-composed fragrances that work for scent-sensitive people—you just need guidance finding them.

 Why Most Fragrances Cause Problems

 Scent sensitivity often stems from: synthetic ingredients (cheaper fragrances use harsh synthetics), projection (loud scents overwhelm), or specific trigger notes (certain florals, heavy musks, sharp citrus).
-The solution isn't avoiding fragrance entirely—it's finding well-made, subtle scents that don't trigger your sensitivity.
+The solution isn't avoiding fragrance entirely, it's finding well-made, subtle scents that don't trigger your sensitivity.

 What Works for Sensitive People

 Better-quality fragrances with natural ingredients, subtle compositions, and close-wearing projection.
 Avoid: cheap celebrity fragrances, anything described as "bold" or "loud," overly sweet scents.
 Prefer: clean musks, light woods, soft aquatics, subtle citrus.
-Test thoroughly via decants—don't blind-buy.
+Test thoroughly via decants, don't blind-buy.

 Test in Low-Stakes Environments First